gandm/language-babel/README.md

 [![Build Status](https://travis-ci.org/gandm/language-babel.svg?branch=master)](https://travis-ci.org/gandm/language-babel)
 [![Build Dependencies](https://david-dm.org/gandm/language-babel.svg)](https://david-dm.org/gandm/language-babel)

-Language grammar for ES2015 JavaScript, [Facebook React JSX](http://facebook.github.io/react/index.html) syntax and [Facebook flow](http://flowtype.org/).
-The color of syntax is determined by the theme in use.
+Language grammar for ES201x JavaScript, [Facebook React JSX](http://facebook.github.io/react/index.html) syntax and [Facebook flow](http://flowtype.org/).
+The colour of syntax is determined by the theme in use.

-[Babel](http://babeljs.io/) transpiler support is baked in.
-Options in the language-babel settings allow for compilation on save, plus full transpiler control and output.
+[Babel](http://babeljs.io/) V6 transpiler support is baked in.
+Options in the language-babel package settings or in `.languagebabel` JSON files allow for transpile validations to be carried out on a file save.
+Additional options to output transpiled files and source maps. `.babelrc` file support is implicit as the package uses `babel-core` which reads the files if found in the source file path.

 ## Installation

-Install via ATOM or by using `apm install language-babel`
+Install via ATOM or by using `apm install language-babel`   Please note `lanugage-babel` >=V1.0.0 supports Babel 6.
+Babel 6 is not compatible with Babel 5.
+If you still wish to use Babel 5 you will need to install a older version of `language-babel` via `apm install language-babel@0.15.13`

+## Plugins and Presets

+Babel V6 makes extensive use of `presets` and `plugins` which are node packages to enable functionality.
+Presets are collections of plugins in a convenient packaged form.
+Either may be installed via `npm install` but for Atom this is not as straight forward as it should be.
+Babel V6 or more specifically `babel-core` typically `import` these `plugins` and `presets` starting from `nodes` current working directory path or `process.cwd()`.
+Depending on how Atom is launched ( shell, GUI ) this directory may be different so it is important to try to start Atom in the same way.

+To install plugins first determine Atoms current working directory.
+Look at `language-babel` package settings and you will see the current working directory name in the description above the `plugins` or `presets` option.
+From a shell prompt change to this directory or one in the same path and install the chosen presets/plugins. e.g. `npm install es2015`. `babel-core` should now be able to find these.

+As Atom is moving towards using ES2015+ over Coffee script the handling of plugins is in a state of flux.

 ## Usage